RESCHEDULED: Pictish Trail

 Formed in 2016 the band quickly drew attention for high energy live shows and Craig’s melodic and eloquent slices of guitar rock.
 Since the release of their 2019 debut album ‘Revision Ballads’, Savage Mansion, the child of singer-songwriter and guitarist Craig Angus, have drawn comparisons from the Velvet Underground’s no-fi swagger to Pavement’s easy sing-speak vocals and R.E.M.’s shimmering guitar tones.

-Joined by Andrew Macpherson and Jamie Dubber (Catholic Action), Lewis Orr (Martha Ffion, Space Rocket Garage Band) and Taylor Stewart (Romeo Taylor), their sophomore album ‘Weird Country’ is due for release on April 3rd 2020 with the first single ‘Karaoke’ receiving first play on the Vic Galloway show for BBC Radio Scotland.
+Joined by Andrew Macpherson and Jamie Dubber (Catholic Action), Lewis Orr (Martha Ffion, Space Rocket Garage Band) and Taylor Stewart (Romeo Taylor), their sophomore album ‘Weird Country’ was released on April 3rd 2020 with the first single ‘Karaoke’ receiving first play on the Vic Galloway show for BBC Radio Scotland.

 ‘Weird Country’ sees Savage Mansion in evolution, and whilst the band’s early releases invited favourable comparisons to Parquet Courts and Courtney Barnett, the new material is fleshed out with shimmering vintage synths, drunken bar band piano and harmonies Teenage Fanclub would be proud of.